ani-ferreira/expedientes/README.md

 To do:

 - Add a datepicker to the form that displays a calendar along with a date input field
-- Log out user when JWT expires
+- Display some message for the user to know they are logged out (when JWT expires).
+At the moment they are just being redirected to login page.